State reports largest budget surplus in history

 “The $980 million current surplus is the largest surplus in the history of Arkansas,” Gov. Asa Hutchinson said Wednesday.
 “This fact underscores the importance of the belt-tightening decisions we made during the pandemic and the strength of our economic recovery.

-"The record surplus also tells us that this fall will be the right time to cut our individual income tax rate again.
-This surplus has been created despite reducing our tax rate this year to 5.9%.
+“The record surplus also tells us that this fall will be the right time to cut our individual income tax rate again.
+This surplus has been created despite reducing our tax rate this year to 5.9 percent.

 “This shows we can fund education, raise teacher pay and protect public safety at the same time we are lowering our tax rate.
 It is all because our private sector continues to grow.”